 These websites and their content are provided for your use.
 The content of SWING's websites has been made available for your use on an "as is" and "as available" basis.
-SWING reserves the right to alter the websites at any time or to block access to them.
+SWING reserves the right to alter the websites at any time or to block access to them and youtube and has various websites which are updated daily on various topics related to aviation and SWING products.